alphagov/csw-backend/README.md

     * 10.10x for test environments
 * The name of your ssh key and the path to the public key.
 This will create an ssh key on AWS and upload your public key.

+If you've followed the process above the ssh key name should match your env name.
+It asks for the path to the **public** part of the key **`/path/to/[keyname].pub`**

+**If you put your private key path in this setting you will need to generate a new ssh key and start again**

 It will create a `settings.json` file for your environment in `/path/to/csw-backend/environments/[env]`

+Make sure you have a `.ssh/config` file in your home directory.
+If it's not there just use `touch` to create an empty file.

 #### environment.params